Corporate Governance

 3.3 Role of the External/Internal Auditors

 The BARC engages an external auditor to provide an independent opinion that the Bank’s financial reports are true, fair and are compliant with the applicable regulations, together with a management letter on the soundness of Bank.
-The external auditor is required to check and confirm the absence of fraudulent activities and check the processes used to monitor statutory, regulatory compliance and reporting of disclosures.

 The BARC engages internal auditors to provide independent assurance on high risk areas.
 This function reports directly to the BARC and is outsourced.